Admin Center Site Overview: What's Happening On Your Site Today

 You can opt to receive this snapshot as a daily email by clicking on the envelope icon () in the top navigation bar next to your selected site.

 You can also toggle between filtered and unfiltered views of the data by clicking on the filter icon () in the top navigation bar.
 The filtered data represent our best effort to show you real searches performed by your site’s visitors.
 The unfiltered data include nearly all searches and clicks.
 Only known spiders (such as Bingbot and Googlebot) are excluded.

-Reports on the top 10 searches done by searchers on your site.
-If you don’t have any searches, you’ll see a message that there aren’t enough query data available.
-These typically don’t require any action as they don’t change much from day-to-day.
+A list of the 10 most popular searches on your site.
+If you don’t have any searches, you’ll see a “Not enough query data available” message.

 Top Clicked URLs

-Reports on the top 10 pages that were clicked thru by searchers on your search results page.
-If you don’t have any clicks, you’ll see a message that there aren’t enough click data available.
-These typically don’t require any action as they don’t change much from day-to-day.
+A list of the top 10 pages that were clicked thru by searchers on your search results page.
+If you don’t have any clicks, you’ll see a “Not enough query data available” message.

 Use this report to identify newly popular pages on your website.
 Investigate why pages are trending, if the reason is not immediately apparent.